Long term oil demand outlook

 Long term oil demand outlook - Executive summary

-Gasoline and gasoil demand is moderating and is anticipated to fall as the electrification of road transport continues and gasoil use in other sectors declines.
+Gasoline and gasoil demand begins to moderate and is anticipated to fall as the electrification of road transport continues and gasoil use in other sectors declines.

-In the absence of any disruptive technologies over the forecast horizon, jet fuel and LPG demand (for residential and commercial use and petrochemical feedstocks) are expected to continue to rise.
+In the absence of any disruptive technologies over the forecast horizon, jet fuel and liquified petroleum gas (LPG) demand (for residential and commercial use and petrochemical feedstocks) are expected to continue to rise.

 This report outlines our view on future oil demand and the factors that may affect it.
 We take into account current sectoral trends including factors we think are likely to influence the availability and adoption of sustainable solutions.
-However, we are mindful that some key influencing factors may change and our future outlook be adjusted accordingly.
+Our aim is to present a realistic view based on the data available without inherent bias.

 We look over a 15-year horizon to 2040 because this ties in roughly with technological cycles and broadly matches vehicle fleet turnover patterns.
 Beyond 15 years, it is harder to anticipate how influencing factors will evolve, leading to higher levels of uncertainty.